scalar-labs/scalar-kubernetes/docs/BackupRDB.md

 # Back up an RDB in a Kubernetes environment

-This guide explains how to backup single RDB data with Scalar products on a Kubernetes environment.
-We assume that you use managed databases provided by cloud service.

-Even if you use RDB, you must follow the [Backup NoSQL database guide](./BackupNoSQL.md) when you use more than two RDBs under the Scalar products using [Multi-storage Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/multi-storage-transactions.md) or [Two-phase Commit Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md).
+If you have two or more RDBs that the [Multi-storage Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/multi-storage-transactions.md) or [Two-phase Commit Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md) feature uses, you must follow the instructions in [Back up a NoSQL database in a Kubernetes environment](./BackupNoSQL.md) instead.

 ## Perform a backup